Ioan Bianu: Wartime

 The Romanian army and administration headed for Western Moldavia: Bianu's son Alexandru was drafted, but, according to his adversaries, spent the war in relative safety at Bârlad, shying away from active duty.
 Also controversially, Bianu Sr chose not to join the exodus, and remained with the Germanophiles and neutralists in occupied Bucharest, to 1918.
 He noted that he watched on, "eyes flooded in tears", as the German Army marched through the streets.
 One of ten academicians to remain behind, he ensured that the Academy Library continued to function in relatively normal terms, refusing to publish under the occupation regime, but also collaborating with the occupier to at least some degree.

 Bianu's letters of the occupation are a primary source for the activities of Germanophiles such as Antipa, Petre P. Carp, Alexandru Al. Beldiman, Alexandru Tzigara-Samurcaș, and Iacob Negruzzi.
 Bianu sided with Carp in his critique of PNL politics, but, unlike him and Beldiman, did not call for the dethronement of King Ferdinand.
 He also refrained from signing up to Carp's openly pro-German platform.
 Nevertheless, he was remembered by the anti-Germanophiles for participating at banquets hosted by the puppet governor, Lupu Kostaki.
 The Austro-Hungarian Army also asked Bianu to vouch for officer Alexandru Leca Morariu, who was accused of being secretly a Romanian nationalist agitator.

-Romania conceded defeat in May 1918, and the Academy could resume work in Bucharest under a German-friendly Conservative regime, with Alexandru Marghiloman as Prime Minister.
+Romania conceded defeat in May 1918, and the academy could resume work in Bucharest under a German-friendly Conservative regime, with Alexandru Marghiloman as Prime Minister.
 In October, Bianu joined his returning peers and reported on the damages incurred during the previous years.
-He scandalized public opinion further after ordering public mourning at the Academy after the death of a pro-Austrian cleric, Vasile Mangra.
-The loyalist government was fully restored in Bucharest within a month, following the unexpected defeat of Germany, which led to the establishment of Greater Romania (which included united Transylvania).
-In December, Prime Minister Ion I. C. Brătianu was welcomed by the Academy.
+He scandalized public opinion further after ordering public mourning at the academy after the death of a pro-Austrian cleric, Vasile Mangra.
+The loyalist government was fully restored in Bucharest within a month, following the unexpected defeat of Germany, which led to the establishment of Greater Romania—which included united Transylvania from December 1, 1918.
+As noted by the Gemanophile diarist Gala Galaction, Bianu was morose during these events: labeled a "traitor to his people", he "never rejoiced that Transylvania had united with us".
+Later that month, Prime Minister Ion I. C. Brătianu was welcomed by the academy.
 According to the now-disgraced Marghiloman, his supporters were either barred from attending or, in Bianu's case, silenced.
-In this new climate, Bianu was investigated by an Academy commission as a wartime collaborator in March 1919, but refused to present himself for questioning.
+In this new climate, Bianu was investigated by an academy commission as a wartime collaborator in March 1919, but refused to present himself for questioning.
 As he put it, the group investigating him only relied on cut-outs from the anti-Germanophile press.